Tag Archive : Best relationship counsellor in Delhi

 She posed a question to her and also to me when she came for the counseling, says Shivani Sadhoo.
 The question was “does she completely need to heal before initiating a new relationship”?

-The process of grief and healing
+What is The process of grief and healing?

 Shivani says first, one needs to delve deeper into the question.
 What do you mean by healing?
 Does anyone ever “fully” heal?
 How can one know when they are ready to begin again?